AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-07-26-what-are-cookies.md

 Here's an example of monitoring XHR requests with the Firefox Dev Tools on Reddit and intercepting the `Set-Cookie` response header:

-{% include picture.html img="set-cookie" ext="png" alt="Reddit sets the redesign_optout cookie to be true when I opt out of the new user interface" %}
+{% include picture.html img="set-cookie" ext="gif" alt="Reddit sets the redesign_optout cookie to be true when I opt out of the new user interface" %}

 Now, if you inspect future requests, you'll find that this cookie is included in the **`Cookie` HTTP request header**: